movisens/AndroidCognitiveTestBattery/README.md

 Currently these tests are not yet validated!

  * Psychomotor Vigilance Task (PVT)
- * DualNBack
+ * DualNBack (only prototype yet)
  * Emotional Stroop Test (only prototype yet)
  * More to come.
-Please commit pull request to add more characteristics.
+Please commit pull request to add more tests.

 ### Usage ###